MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/fundamentals/dynamic-programming.md

 ## Properties of a Dynamic Programing Problem

-When a given problem possesses the following properties, we should consider using this pattern.

 1. **The answer is known for a subset of inputs**

-If the answer is trivial for a known subset of inputs, a few questions should be asked:
+If the answer is trivial for a known subset of inputs, the following question should be asked:

-> Given a cache with answers for input set [x:z], can we determine the answer for input `x1`?
+> Given a cache with answers for input set `[x:z]`, can we determine the answer for input `x1`?

 If so, this is a signal that a dynamic cache may be a sound answer to our problem.